lliendo/Radar/docs/server-configuration.rst

 .. code-block:: yaml

     - monitor:
+        name: MONITOR NAME
         hosts: [HOSTNAME | IP | IP RANGE, ...]
         watch: [CHECK | CHECK GROUP, ...]
         notify: [CONTACT | CONTACT GROUP, ...]

+* name: Monitors are allowed to have a name.
+As you can see from the second last example its setting is completly optional.

 * hosts : There are three different way to specify hosts.
 You can specify a single host by its IPv4 (this if the preferred way) or by its